Book Thailand tour packages at the best price with Travotic Holidays | For Thailand holiday Packages call +91-8585-86-5050.

 Sukhothai - Sukhothai is home to approximately 190 ancient sites and temple ruins.
 It is known to mark the beginning of the Thai civilization.
 Most of the monuments and ruins are restored at the Sukhothai Historical Park, which has been designated as a UNESCO World Heritage Site.

 The first Thai capital of Siam founded by King Ramkhamhaeng during the 13th century, Sukhothai has an incredible history that attracts many tourists to it.
-Besides Wat Mahathat and Wat Si Chum, which are famous tourist spots, you are advised to visit the temple ruins to get a more detailed study of Thai history as Sukhothai is the city that is known as the political and cultural birthplace of Thailand.
+Besides Wat Mahathat and Wat Si Chum, which are famous tourist spots, you are advised to visit the temple ruins to get a more detailed study of Thai history as Sukhothai is the city that is known for its political and cultural birthplace of Thailand.
 It also serves as a venue for the very popular Loy Krathong Festival of Thailand held annually on the full moon in November, so you can head here to experience some beautiful folk performances and light shows.

 Koh Kood - It also serves as a venue for the very popular Loy Krathong Festival of Thailand held annually on the full moon in November, so you can head here to experience some beautiful folk performances and light shows.
 The island is best known for its clear waters and white sand beaches that are often compared to the beaches of Maldives.
 Don't expect to find anything remotely resembling nightlife.
 Once the sun sets, the waves, moonlight, and your drinks of choice are what keep you company.
 A natural wonder with most of its land covered in jungle and mountainous terrain, hence boosting the gorgeous waterfalls.